Help protect your phone number

 If your number is spoofed, criminals may be using it to impersonate you and gain access to your accounts or sensitive information.
 As a victim of spoofing, it's essential to monitor your personal details and accounts for signs of misuse.

-Identity theft protection services like LifeLock offer features such as dark web monitoring and identity alerts to help detect fraudulent activity related to your personal details.
-These services can help you take action if your information is compromised.
+Identity theft protection services like LifeLock offer features like automatic data broker removal, dark web monitoring, and identity alerts† to help you reduce online exposure of your personal information and detect fraudulent activity related to your details.

 How to help prevent scammers from getting your number